Vetting Secular Science Curriculum

 10 Ways to Make Sure Your Science Curriculum IS Secular

 Phew!
 You have finally done it.
-You spent hours, days, and weeks planning the courses and materials you will use for your secular homeschooler during the coming year.
-Your excitement over planning the best year of homeschooling EVER, results in you sharing your plan at a park day or on Facebook.
+You spent hours, days, and weeks planning the courses and materials you will use for your secular homeschooling during the coming year.
+Your excitement over planning the best year of homeschooling EVER results in you sharing your plan at a park day or on Facebook.
 Instead of the expected accolades, you hear from people that your choice for science isn’t secular.
 Wait… what?
 The website you purchased the science from didn’t say the science wasn’t secular.
 Or worse yet, the website said the materials were secular and you are now learning that is not the case.
 Or perhaps you are using another homeschooler’s recommendation.
 Whatever the reason, you now have to go back to the drawing board and figure science out, AGAIN.
 What is a secular homeschooler to do!
 Vetting secular science curriculum can be tricky, but we’ll discuss some ways you can make sure your curriculum is truly a secular science curriculum.
+At SEA Homeschoolers, we offer secular homeschooling materials and more!
+Be sure to check out our site and read on to learn more.

 Why Vetting a Secular Science Curriculum is Important